Current Funding Opportunities

 Proposals requesting funds for conferences, workshops, symposia, education, outreach, or publication development should be submitted to this topic area.

-All proposals will be evaluated with respect to the importance or significance of the type of project proposed,1 its relevance to focal areas and the Commission’s mission and goals,2 the technical and resource adequacy of the proposal,3 and the likelihood that the project will achieve its stated objectives or outcomes.
+All proposals will be evaluated with respect to the importance or significance of the type of project proposed,1 its relevance to the current funding opportunity and focal area and the Commission’s mission and goals,2 the technical and resource adequacy of the proposal,3 and the likelihood that the project will achieve its stated objectives or outcomes.

 For example, would such a project significantly contribute to the conservation of a species/population, advance critical scientific understanding, contribute to the development of innovative technology, lead to groundbreaking policy ideas, catalyze critical thinking through a meeting, workshop or symposium, or contribute to an important conservation issue through outreach, communication or education? ↩